Skip to Content

 Step Three

-Pin the roller, then repeat the process into all of your hair is rolled up.
+Pin the roller, then repeat the process until all of your hair is rolled up.
 Some people like to use hairspray on the rollers, but you don’t need to.
 Play around and see what works best for you.

 Step Four